We have listed below what the school provides to meet each objective.

 - Work in partnership with all outside agencies to support the children’s individual needs.

 - Encourage the children with SEND to take greater responsibility for their learning and behaviour.

-We have good links with a range of specialist, including speech therapy, SEN support (specialist teachers), school nurse, Holly Grove, The Heights and Henden Brook.
+We have good links with a range of specialists, including speech therapy, SEN support (specialist teachers), school nurse.

 The head teacher and class teachers have regular pupil progress meetings, where we discuss each child in the class, their progress and any specific needs they have.
 Intervention is then put in place to meet these needs.

 Parents take part in annual review meetings for children with Education, Health and Care (EHC) plans.
 They receive copies of all relevant paperwork concerning their child.
 Pupils always contribute to their own reviews at their own level.
 Individual targets are set for all children with SEN and these are reviewed termly or half termly as appropriate.

 Regular meetings with key staff and the senior leadership team looks at the effectiveness of the provision made for children with SEN and disability.
 We have close links to our feeder secondary school (Blessed Trinity RC College) and, if appropriate, they are asked to reviews in KS2.

 The inclusion team staff will regularly support parents of children with SEN to be fully involved in their child’s school life.
 School operate an open door policy with regards to any concern a parent may have.

 The Head Teacher is responsible for overseeing the safety of our children and risk assessments are carried out where necessary.
 All school trips have adequate staffing and risk assessments.